thomasWeise/aitoa/README.md

 3. [aitoa.epub](http://thomasweise.github.io/aitoa/aitoa.epub), in the [EPUB3](http://thomasweise.github.io/aitoa/aitoa.epub) format for reading on mobile phones or other hand-held devices, and
 4. [aitoa.azw3](http://thomasweise.github.io/aitoa/aitoa.azw3), in the [AZW3](http://thomasweise.github.io/aitoa/aitoa.azw3) format for reading on Kindle and similar devices.

+The latter two formats are still a bit experimental, so they might not be beautiful.
+The [html](http://thomasweise.github.io/aitoa/aitoa.html), in the [HTML5](http://thomasweise.github.io/aitoa/aitoa.html) version is fairly large, as it is a single stand-alone file.

 ### 2.2.
 The Algorithm Implementations

 Every algorithm that we discuss is implemented in Java&nbsp;1.8 and all accompanying sources codes are provided in the GitHub repository [aitoa-code](http://github.com/thomasWeise/aitoa-code).
 This means that you can run the same experiments that I did, but also do your own experiments and use the code for your own purposes.
 The code provides comprehensive facilities for logging and evaluating experimental results.
+It should be applicable to a wide range of scenarios.
+In particular, we tried to make it suitable for scientific experiments and provide built-in experiment execution, parallelization, distribution, and self-documenting output facilities.
-It comes as a Maven project that can be integrated as library into your own software, as discussed [here](http://github.com/thomasWeise/aitoa-code).
+The code comes as a Maven project that can be integrated as library into your own software, as discussed [here](http://github.com/thomasWeise/aitoa-code).

 ### 2.3.
 The Slides

 The final goal is to use this book as the foundation of a university course "Optimization Algorithms."
-Therefore, I am also trying to create a corresponding set of slides.
+Therefore, I am also trying to create a corresponding set of [slides](https://thomasweise.github.io/aitoa-slides/).
 The book is far from being complete, but the slides are even in a much earlier state of development.
 Only the first few topics from the book are covered as of now.

 1. [Introduction](https://thomasweise.github.io/aitoa-slides/01_introduction.pdf)
 2. [Structure](https://thomasweise.github.io/aitoa-slides/02_structure.pdf)

+The LaTeX source code of the slides is provided in [this repository](http://github.com/thomasWeise/aitoa-slides).

 ### 2.4.
 Everything in One Archive

-A [tar.xz](https://thomasweise.github.io/aitoa-slides/optimization_algorithms.tar.xz) archive with everything put together, i.e., the book, the source codes, and the slides, can be found [here](https://thomasweise.github.io/aitoa-slides/optimization_algorithms.tar.xz).
+A [tar.xz archive](https://thomasweise.github.io/aitoa-slides/optimization_algorithms.tar.xz) with everything put together, i.e., the [book](http://thomasweise.github.io/aitoa/index.html), the [source codes](http://github.com/thomasWeise/aitoa-code), and the [slides](https://thomasweise.github.io/aitoa-slides/), can be found [here](https://thomasweise.github.io/aitoa-slides/optimization_algorithms.tar.xz).
+We package everything as [tar.xz](https://thomasweise.github.io/aitoa-slides/optimization_algorithms.tar.xz) because this format tends to achieve the best compression ratio.

 ## 3. Further Tools and Resources

 Furthermore, many of the diagrams in this book are generated using an [`R` package](http://github.com/thomasWeise/aitoaEvaluate), which is published in the GitHub Repository [aitoaEvaluate](http://github.com/thomasWeise/aitoaEvaluate).
+You can install and use it in `R` via `devtools::install_github("thomasWeise/aitoaEvaluate")`.

-The data from the experiments presented in the book is in the GitHub Repository [aitoa-data](http://github.com/thomasWeise/aitoa-data).
+The data from the experiments presented in the book is presented in the GitHub Repository [aitoa-data](http://github.com/thomasWeise/aitoa-data).

 [jsspInstancesAndResults](https://github.com/thomasWeise/jsspInstancesAndResults) is an repository with lots of results from literature on the Job Shop Scheduling Problem (JSSP).
 At the same time, it is also an `R` package.